-A. Until July 1, 2014, the Acton School Committee and the Boxborough School Committee will continue to oversee and operate the pre-school through grade 6 programs in Acton and Boxborough, respectively, subject to the restrictions spoken to in paragraph D below, and until said date the Acton-Boxborough Regional School Committee will continue to oversee and operate the grades 7-12 programs for the two towns.
+A. Until July 1, 2014, the Acton School Committee and the Boxborough School programs in Acton and Boxborough, respectively, subject to the restrictions spoken to in paragraph D below, and until said date the Acton-Boxborough programs for the two towns.